brianmhunt/casper-chai/README.md

 'li[aria-selected]'.should.have.text('Using Chai')
 ````

-[Full documentation and more examples](https://github.com/brianmhunt/casper-chai/blob/master/docs/casper-chai.md), and if you are cool with
+See the [full documentation and more examples](https://github.com/brianmhunt/casper-chai/blob/master/docs/casper-chai.md), and if you are cool with
 [CoffeeScript](http://coffeescript.org/), check out the [unit
 tests](https://github.com/brianmhunt/casper-chai/blob/master/test/common.coffee).